-August 2019 Recap: What’s Happening in Fitness and Wellness
+August 2019 Recap: What’s Trending in Fitness and Wellness

 If you subscribe to our weekly newsletter, then you already know we’re constantly tracking the investment, acquisitions, and transactions impacting fitness and wellness.

 Taking a step back from the week-by-week rundown, here’s a recap of the trends and developments we saw this month.